Dasha2237/Dasha2237/README.md

 ---

 ### :woman_technologist: About Me :
-I'm currently pursuing Bachelor degree in informatics in Ruhr University Bochum
+I'm currently pursuing Bachelor degree in informatics in Ruhr University Bochum and working as a Backend Developer.
-- 🍪 I'm interested in trying myself in Back-end development.
+- 🍪 I'm interested in Android and Game Dvelopment
-- 🌱 I’m currently learning Spring
+- 🌱 I’m currently learning SpringBoot for backend development
 - 📫 How to reach me: [![Telegram Badge](https://img.shields.io/badge/-dasha-blue?style=flat&logo=Telegram&logoColor=white)](https://t.me/dasha_mikhaylova)
-- ⚡ Fun fact: My boyfriend lives with my mom.
+- ⚡ Fun fact: I moved to another country when I was 17

 ---